 *Specialty drugs must be purchased through the plan's network specialty pharmacy, Ardon Health.

-Tip: You do not pay any deductible for preventive, Value Tier, and Tier 1 drugs do not count toward your prescription drug deductible.
+Tip: You do not pay any deductible for preventive, Value Tier, and Tier 1 drugs do not have a prescription drug deductible.
 So, if you only get these drugs, you won’t need to pay the deductible.